-Changing the Line or Fill Colour of an Object
+Changing the Line or Fill Color of an Object

-Colour changes made in the software are displayed in shades of grey when you work on documents using a TI-NspireTM handheld that does not support colour.
-Colour is preserved when you move documents back to the software.
+Color changes made in the software are displayed in shades of gray when you work on documents using a TI-NspireTM handheld that does not support color.
+Color is preserved when you move documents back to the software.

 - 1. Select the object or objects. - 2.
-Display the object's context menu, click Colour, and then click Line Colour or Fill Colour. - 3.
-Select the colour to apply to the objects.
+Display the object's context menu, click Color, and then click Line Color or Fill Color. - 3.
+Select the color to apply to the objects.